OffCourse/pitchdeck/content/slides/go-to-market.md

 ---
+role: go-to-market
 title: New Places to Learn
-role: go-to-market
-date: 2017-08-10T17:56:27+02:00
 weight: 80
+date: 2017-08-10T15:56:27.000Z
 draft: true
 ---
-Learning increasingly takes place outside traditional institutions.
-Especially in coding, people of are very open to new ways of learning (online, bootcamps, conferences, etc.) Also, the job market for coders is very open to people from a non-traditional background

-*69,1 % of professional programmers is  self-taught (source: Stack Overflow)*
+Learning takes place more and more outside of traditional institutions.
+Especially in coding.
+And the job market for coders is open to people who’ve taught themselves how to do this.
+96,1% of professional programmers is self-taught (source: Stack Overflow).

-As a first step, we will focus on instructors in the coding space.
-Ranging from trainers, bloggers, video instructors, to senior team members.
-When they are using enthousiastic about *offcourse* they automatically also spread it to their students (ranging from 5 to a 100.000).
-The *arigato* system also makes it financially profitable for them to do so.
+That’s why we focus on instructors in the coding space as a first step.
+These instructors can be trainers, bloggers, video instructors to senior team members.
+Reaching 1 instructor means reaching as many of 5 to 100.000 students.
+And the *arigato* system makes it profitable for instructors to share their knowledge.